z-morgan/plentish/dev_notes.md

 Shopping List interactivity:

-  - item delete button:
-    - removes item from shopping list
-    - moves it to `deleted` tab?

   - item check box:
     - marks the item as `done` and sorts it to the bottom of the list